MatthewDuke1/knuth_scramble_fun/README.md

 # knuth_scramble_fun
-Knuth scramble and worscrambler in C++
+Knuth scramble and wordscrambler in C++